 What is GXL Automotive Wire?

-The automotive wire can be customized with value-added services to make identification easy.
-Up to three stripes, also known as tracers, can be added to wires for use in automotive wire harnesses that exceed the standard color code.
-Jacketing can also be printed with custom text, numbers, or even a company logo.
+All of our GXL, TXL, and SXL wires can be customized with value-added services to make identification easy.
+Popular value-added services include adding up to three stripes (also known as tracers) for wires used in wire harnesses.
+Jacketing can also be printed with custom text, numbers, and even company logos!

 Have more questions about TXL, GXL, and SXL wire?
 Read our Automotive Wire FAQ or watch our Automotive Wire and Battery Cable Basics video below.